brocaar/chirpstack-application-server/docs/content/use/devices.md

 ### OTAA devices

-After creating a device, you can manage the application-key under the *Device keys (OTAA)* tab.
-Under the *Device activation* you will see the current device activation (if activated).
+After creating a device, you can manage the application-key (and network-key for LoRaWAN 1.1 devices) under the *Keys (OTAA)* tab.
+Under the *Activation* you will see the current device activation (if activated).

 ### ABP devices

-After creating a device, you can ABP activate this device under the *Activate device (ABP)* tab.
+After creating a device, you can ABP activate this device under the *Activation* tab.
 You can either enter the *device address*, *network session key* and *application session key* or generate these.

-After the ABP device has been activated, the current activation can be seen under the *Device activation* tab.
+For LoRaWAN 1.1 devices, the network session key is replaced by *network session encryption key*, *serving network session integrity key* and *forwarding network session integrity key*.

-## Device provisioning
+## Device provisioning examples

-After setting up a device in LoRa App Server, you need to provision your device with the chosen AppEUI, DevEUI and AppKey.
-This document will describe this process for different types of devices.
+Below you will find provision examples for different devices.

 The following example data is used:

 {{<highlight text>}}
 DevEUI: 0102030405060708
-AppEUI: 0807060504030201
 AppKey: 01020304050607080910111213141516
 {{< /highlight >}}

+In case an App EUI / Join EUI is required, you can set this to a blank value (`0000000000000000`).
+This value only becomes relevant when an external join-server is being used.

 ### RN2483 / RN2903